rongself/xblog/wp-content/plugins/google-publisher/readme.txt

 4. Preview example advertisements alongside your content.

 == Changelog ==

+= 17 August 2015, Plugin version 1.2.0 =
+* Improved interaction with caching plugins.
+* Added new activation success notification.

+= 18 June 2015, Plugin version 1.1.1 =
+* You can now use Automated Mobile Ads without having to remove existing ads from your site.
+* Fixed a bug that showed an incorrect error when an unauthorized call to an admin-only action is made.
+* New AdSense logo.

+= 20 Feb 2015, Plugin version 1.1.0 =
+* Ads can now be placed on custom page templates.

 = 13 Jan 2015, Plugin version 1.0.2 =
 * Fixed a bug that caused newly created pages on some themes to be incorrectly recognized as using custom page templates.